Colours: Neutral Weird Reload

 solanosoãoPortuguese loss of l between vowels;

-n between a and o gets lost but nasalises the diphthong
+n between a and o is lost but nasalises the diphthong

 playapraiaLatin pl regularly developed into pr in Portuguese